-It’s likely that when you first start exercising, you’ll lose a few pounds in your first few weeks.
+It’s likely that when you exercise as a beginner, you’ll lose a few pounds in your first few weeks.
 You might.
 “Wow, this is great!
 I’ll be at my ideal weight in no time.”
 Unfortunately, that isn’t always the case.
 Sooner or later you’ll put on a pound or two and not know why.

 It’s easy at that point to get dismissive and think, “This is no longer working.”
 This usually results in giving up, and going back to square one.

-However, there are several things to think about, for example, illness, measuring your weight after a big dinner, and if you’re a woman’s menstrual cycle.
+However, there are several things to think about, for example, illness, measuring your weight after a big dinner, and if you’re a woman, menstrual cycle.
 All of these can cause fluctuations in weight.

 There’s also the possibility that once you enjoy a bit of weight loss, you start to introduce more “fun foods” after the first few weeks.
-First few weeks of exercising people usually make better food choices, but as time goes on their old habits slowly return, and this can lead to weight loss hitting a plateau, or a small weight gain.
+To begin when exercising people usually make better food choices, but as time goes on their old habits slowly return, and this can lead to weight loss hitting a plateau, or a small weight gain.

 You’ve got to look at the long game.
 It’s called a journey for a reason.
 Sometimes you’ll take one step forward, and take two steps back.
+Think like an investor in your own physical fitness and health.
+Be patient and don’t feel defeated when you occasionally step backward.
 Be patient and don’t feel defeated when you occasionally step backward.

 Fitness Isn’t Only Physical

 Your brain and your body are interlinked.
 Exercise is not only good for your physical self, but it is also good for your brain.
 I look into this in-depth in ‘Does Exercise Build A Better Brain?‘